craftmicro/craftmicro-sdk/README.md

 ## Examples and Documentation

-A good place to begin with Craft Micro is to check out the [examples](examples/).
+A good place to begin with Craft Micro is to check out the [SDK examples](https://github.com/craftmicro/craftmicro-sdk/tree/main/examples).

 Refer to the [documentation](https://craftmicro.io/docs/) for more detail.
 The docs are also included in the repo.